Introduce School Placement Raw Score Cut Off Point And Save Our Education

 Introducing a cut-off point at the BECE would mean cutting down the failure rate of students who sit for the WASSCE and TVET examinations.
 It will mean cutting down on unnecessary spending on secondary education and moving such resources to other sectors of education that have been neglected, such as the basic school.

-Government should also introduce cut off point for students who gain admission into TVET and further give such students more benefits than those who opt for the standard secondary education courses.
-This will further shift interest of students and parents to prefer TVET education to the Secondary Education.
+The government should also introduce a cutoff point for students who gain admission into TVET and further give such students more benefits than those who opt for the standard secondary education courses.
+This will further shift the interest of students and parents to prefer TVET education to secondary education.

-Government must also make a conscious effort to improve at least 10 schools from category B and C to category A school status each, and further expand facilities in existing category A schools that have land or space for expansion.
+The government must also make a conscious effort to improve at least 10 schools from category B and C to category A school status each and further expand facilities in existing category A schools that have land or space for expansion.
 This will further increase accessibility to secondary and TVET education.

 Parents need to take serious interest in the basic education of their wards and must keep an eye on the academic progression and development of their Junior High School students.
 The need for the reintroduction of cut off point has come.
 Government needs to introduce the School Placement Raw Score Cut Off Point to save our education at the foundation level.